wil-scott/personal-portfolio/content/posts/opi_part2.md

 4. Creating our Root filesystem.
 4. Installing header files.

-While the our image, .dtb. and modules are created with `make` commands using the Linux repo's makefile, our Root filesystem (AKA Rootfs), requires a different approach.
+While our image, device tree binary, and modules are created with `make` commands using the Linux repo's makefile, our Root filesystem (AKA Rootfs), requires a different approach.

 ### Kernel Image
 To compile the Kernel Image run this command: